qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   |selectString| defines how detailed is the widget information at the bottom
   of the Browser panel when querying such files.
 'No', 'Basic scan' and 'Full scan' are possible options.
-* :guilabel:`Prompt for raster sublayers when opening`.
+* :guilabel:`Prompt for sublayers when opening`.
 Some rasters support sublayers --- they are called subdatasets in GDAL.
 An example is netCDF files
   --- if there are many netCDF variables, GDAL sees every variable as a subdataset.
 The option allows you to control how to deal with sublayers when a file